marcusjwhelan/docker_js_stack_api/README.md

 Set up config.yml with the basic docker hub build context for latest and tags.
 Commit to git and then in circleCi select project and "Set Up Project"

+Then go to settings and add environment variables DOCKERHUB_USERNAME & DOCKERHUB_PASS which should then map correctly into the config.yml for circleci.

+Once this is done git push and circleci will build the image and push to docker hub.

+To push a specific tag.
+Create a release with a tag.
+Or tag a commit.